 Although Scarborough has a significant population, there are some constraints along the coast.
-There are high numbers of people travelling between Scarborough and York, but rail connectivity is limited, and road congestion is often a challenge, exacerbated by tourism travel.
+There are high numbers of people travelling between Scarborough and York, rail connectivity with an hourly service frequency and 50-minute journey time could be improved and road congestion is often a challenge, exacerbated by tourism travel.
 Elsewhere, along the coast, transport options are even more restricted.